kieronqtran/sadi-white/README.txt

 * PostgreSQL
 * Docker
 * DigitalOcean
+* Cookies
 * (A lot of help from one of the team member)
 * (Our Imagination)

 IV.
 Work Division
-* Test Creating and Test Taking 	| 	Quach Phuong Toan and Jeon So Yeun
+* Test Creating, Test Taking, Test Editing, Test Deleting and Count down the time                            	| 	Quach Phuong Toan and Jeon So Yeun
-* Log In, Log Out and Get User's info 	| 	Nguyen Hoang Minh and Tran Huu Quang
+* Log In, Log Out, Get User's info, Get All Results, Get All Accounts, Delete Accounts and Update Profile 	    | 	Nguyen Hoang Minh and Tran Huu Quang
 * Deploying the Server                                                                               			|	Tran Huu Quang
 * Great help				                                                                                    | 	Tran Huu Quang

-### Because of the limitation of time, we cannot make the Test Creating Function work on the Front-end; however, on the Back-end side, it functions just perfectly.###
+### If only we could find meeting rooms at school easily and conveniently, this product would be more completed. ###